 After 5 months of parent-child snuggling and rapid sensory development, most babies will begin taking their first steps towards independence – even if not towards walking quite yet.
 Maybe you’ve detected certain changes in Baby such as the ability to recognize the faces of extended family members, or to sit unsupported for short periods of time.
-Little by little, she is learning how to carry herself as a functioning and sociable individual.
+Little by little, they are learning how to carry themself as a functioning and sociable individual.
 And you can encourage Baby every step of the way with these fun, brain-boosting games for the growing 5-month-old.

 Picture show